Jasonbrown7/inbox-concierge/README.md

 On initial load, the application automatically syncs the user's latest email metadata from Gmail.
 Immediately following the sync, a multi-stage classification pipeline runs on the backend:

 1.  **Heuristics:** Fast, deterministic checks identify common email types like newsletters and transactional messages.
-2.  **LLM Classification:** Any remaining uncategorized emails are sent in batches to a Large Language Model (e.g., GPT-4o-mini) for nuanced classification into buckets like "Important" or "Can wait".
+2.  **LLM Classification:** Any remaining uncategorized emails are sent in batches to a Large Language Model (e.g., GPT-4o-mini).
+The LLM is dynamically provided with the user's complete set of buckets—including any custom ones they've created, allowing for nuanced classification into categories like "Important," "Can wait," or user-defined buckets like "Finance"
 3.  **Rules Engine:** After classification, a "rules override" pass is performed.
 This pass applies any user-created rules.
 Rule priority is handled automatically based on the importance of the target bucket (e.g., "Important" rules run before "Newsletter" rules), with a manual "high-priority" option available for resolving conflicts.
 This ensures user preferences are the final word.
-This entire process is triggered on load and can be manually re-run by the user.
+The entire process is triggered on load and can be manually re-run by the user.

 ### Backend & Frontend Interaction